Battle of Bowang: Background

-The battle
+Battle

 During the battle, Liu Bei suddenly set fire to his camp and retreated south.
 Xiahou Dun gave chase but Li Dian cautioned him, "I suspect that there's an ambush because the bandits (referring to Liu Bei's forces) are retreating for no reason.
 The paths to the south are narrow and the bushes are thick there.
 Do not pursue."
 Xiahou Dun ignored Li Dian's warning and left Li behind to guard the camp while he led the rest of his troops to pursue Liu Bei's retreating army.
 As predicted by Li Dian, Liu Bei did indeed set an ambush, and Xiahou Dun fell into the trap and was defeated.
 Li Dian's regiment came to Xiahou Dun's rescue and Liu Bei retreated after seeing Li Dian's reinforcements.

 In the battle, Liu Bei's general Zhao Yun captured Xiahou Lan (夏侯蘭), an enemy commander who was from the same hometown as Zhao.
 Zhao Yun requested that Liu Bei spare Xiahou Lan's life and recommended Xiahou to be a military judge.